SIMIAO515/IssueSolvingEmpirical/README.md

 # Why LLM Agents Fail: An Empirical Study on Failures in Automated Issue Solving

-This repository contains the implementation and datasets for the paper **"Why LLM Agents Fail: An Empirical Study on Failures in Automated Issue Solving"**, which presents the first comprehensive analysis of failure modes in state-of-the-art LLM-based automated issue solving agents.
+This repository contains the implementation and datasets for the paper **"Why LLM Agents Fail: An Empirical Study on Failures in Automated Issue Solving"**, which presents a systematic empirical analysis of failure modes in state-of-the-art LLM-based automated issue solving agents.

 ## 📖 Abstract

-This study conducts an in-depth empirical analysis of failure modes in automated issue solving using three state-of-the-art LLM-based tools: OpenHands, Agentless, and Tools Claude.
+This study conducts an in-depth empirical analysis of failure modes in automated issue solving using three representative state-of-the-art LLM-based tools: OpenHands, Agentless, and Tools Claude.
 Through systematic analysis of 150 failed instances from SWE-Bench-Verified, we develop a comprehensive taxonomy of failure modes comprising 3 primary phases, 9 main categories, and 25 fine-grained subcategories.
 Our findings reveal distinct architectural failure patterns and propose a collaborative Expert-Executor framework that successfully resolves 22.2% of previously intractable issues.

 ## 🏗️ Repository Structure